chimera-suite/use-case/README.md

 # Build the plot
 df = pd.DataFrame({'RESTAURANTS':pandasDF["restaurant"],'%ANOMALIES':pandasDF["count"].astype(float)})
-ax = df.plot.barh(x='RESTAURANTS', y='% ANOMALIES', stacked=True,figsize=(5,1))
+ax = df.plot.barh(x='RESTAURANTS', y='% ANOMALIES', stacked=False,figsize=(7,2)
+ax.set_ylabel("")
 ax.set_xlim(0,1)
 ```

-The builded plot is dynamic, because it depends on a number of restaurants that depends on a Pandas column that can achieve remarkable sizes.
+To be noticed that the builded plot is dynamic, because it depends on the number of restaurants in the HDFS repository.